Synvya/sdk/examples/basic_merchant/README.md

 - List all products from a specific stall
 - Publish stalls and products to Nostr
 - Remove stalls and products from Nostr

+Ask the merchant `what tools do you have?` to see the available tools and their descriptions.